camazog1/camazog1/README.md

 ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/CarlosMazoGil)

-**Systems Engineering student with specialization in Python, JavaScript, HTML, C, C++, C#, and Java** Experience in independent projects using these and other technologies, with a focus on the development of web pages and web applications.
+**Systems Engineering student with specialization in Python, JavaScript, HTML, C++, and Java** Experience in independent projects using these and other technologies, with a focus on the development of web pages and web applications.

 **I develop technical content** focused primarily on programming and software development, ranging from web projects to applications in various languages.
 I am committed to continuous learning and constant improvement of my skills.